EGLS MIDDLE SCHOOL NEWS

 LITERATURE — MRS. ELVERS

 6th Grade: We are learning to be “ACTIVE READERS”.
-We started our poetry unit by writing limericks.
-We will work on echo poems next week.
+We will start our poetry unit next week.

-7th Grade: We are finishing Where The Red Fern Grows.
+7th Grade: We are reading Where The Red Fern Grows.
 We are focusing on visualizing and connecting while we read.
-New vocabulary will handed out next week.
-We will have a vocabulary test on Friday.

 8th Grade: We will continue with our poetry unit when the students return from New Orleans.